How to avoid one-off efforts and instead implement across the enterprise

 Often, the fundamental problem is a lack of cohesive, unified vision: projects undertaken without a long-term strategy, executive ownership, or explicit endorsement from senior management.
 In the resulting vacuum, IT and OT continue to chase innovation as they’ve done historically: on separate tracks, without much thought to what their counterparts are doing.
 As for the new data-focused “hit squads” within IT — composed of data engineers, data architects, and UX specialists — they have yet to be embraced by either of the traditional groups.

-Happily, our experience of working with manufacturers has yielded a few examples of effective digital innovation.
+Happily, our experience of working with manufacturers has yielded a few examples of effective digital innovation at scale.
 Here are guiding principles distilled from these notable successes.

 Start with Strategy

 Drive the digital vision from the top down.
 As mentioned earlier, digital projects typically originate autonomously at the team level.
 IT, for example, may come up with an intriguing idea and execute on its own, only to discover at rollout that the solution doesn’t integrate with production processes and systems, or isn’t aimed at the gains OT values and therefore has little benefit for the organization as a whole.

 The answer is to start at the top by building conviction for digital innovation with senior management: decision-makers and influencers with a broad understanding of the resources required and the power to marshal them across the enterprise.
 Success at scale takes careful management of technologies, use cases, investments, and cultural ramifications.
 Work together with management to develop an ROI roadmap geared to the size and nature of the objective, and allocate IT and OT resources accordingly.